UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 Now, every other domain of the scaffold looks just like these, so we can copy/paste to get the rest.
-First, go to select mode with "strand" picked under select, copy all the strands we've drawn so far.
+First, go to select mode with "strand" picked under *Selectable:*, copy all the strands we've drawn so far.
 This can be done by dragging a selection box (press Shift+click+drag), or simply by pressing Ctrl+A while in select edit mode, with strands selectable.

 ![](images/scaffold_domains_22_23_selected.png)